City of Hope National Medical Center: Patient care facilities

-City of Hope is planning to build a $200 million cancer center, which would anchor a future medical campus south of the Orange County Great Park in Irvine in collaboration with FivePoint Holdings.
+City of Hope is building a $200 million, six-story cancer hospital, which will anchor its Lennar Foundation Cancer Center in Irvine, in Orange County.
+The center is slated to open in 2025.

 City of Hope is accredited by the Joint Commission, a private body which accredits over 17,000 health care organizations and programs in the United States.

 Beckman Research Institute of City of Hope

 Beckman Research Institute of City of Hope is one of six research facilities established by funding from the Arnold and Mabel Beckman Foundation.
 Its primary focus is research in the areas of cancer, diabetes, and HIV/AIDS.
 The institute shelters the City of Hope Irell & Manella Graduate School of Biological Sciences.

 Research conducted at the institute has contributed to discoveries in the areas of recombinant DNA technology, gene therapy and monoclonal antibodies.

 Center for Biomedicine & Genetics

 City of Hope Center for Biomedicine & Genetics is a manufacturing facility specializing in the production of pharmaceutical-grade materials.
 The center also assists clinical investigators with translational research and clinical trials.